 Considering a trip to Lisbon?
 This is a great place for digital nomads, especially if you're checking out Ericeira too.
 Here are the best places to stay, coffee shops, coworking spaces and things to do in Lisbon.

 Lisbon is recovering well from COVID - masks are still compulsory in indoor hospitality venues, however, many businesses are up and running.
-There are many remote workers choosing Lisbon as their home base for the winter season.
+There are many remote workers choosing Lisbon as their home base post-COVID.

 Where to stay in Lisbon